RN-BSN Completion

 Academic Standards

 Nursing students must maintain a semester grade point average (GPA) of 2.00 (“C”) to progress in the program.
 A minimum grade of “C” is required in all upper division and major courses.
 Students who receive a "D", "F", "WF", or "U" in any nursing course may repeat that course one time only on a space available basis.
 Students who receive any two of the following: "D", "F", "WF", or "U" in any two nursing courses may not continue in the program.
+All students are required to finish all coursework for the BSN degree within five years of matriculation.
 Reference BSN Student Handbook for details.